sjdefran1/mydjango-site/README.md

 * npm
 #### Deployed using Github Pages

-This is my first project using react and very little expierence with JavaScript as well.
-I learned a lot about both but still have a lot more to learn.
-One thing I want to improve on is getting better with creating very reusable components.
-In places I have some uneeded repition of code that could be cleaned up.
+This is my first project using react and had very little expierence with JavaScript as well.
+I learned a lot about both but there is still a lot to learn.
+One thing I that needs improvement is getting better with creating more reusable components.
+In places I have some repition of code that could be cleaned up.

 MaterialUI is an incredible tool that makes creating a pretty website a lot easier!
 I'm glad I stumbled across the framework as it was easy to use and quickly creates super clean content.